Mario Balotelli: Personal life

 In July 2012, Balotelli's former girlfriend Raffaella Fico revealed she was pregnant with his child, while Balotelli responded by claiming he would only assume paternal responsibilities upon a positive paternity test.
 Fico's daughter Pia was born on 5 December 2012.
 Later in December 2012, Fico accused Balotelli of being "irresponsible" and "not interested" in her newborn daughter.
 In response, Balotelli threatened to take legal action against Fico to defend his reputation against what he considered false accusations.
 In February 2014, Balotelli finally acknowledged paternity of his daughter Pia following a positive DNA test.

-Balotelli was romantically involved with Fanny Neguesha in 2013 and 2014, becoming engaged at some point.
+Previously, Balotelli was romantically involved with Fanny Neguesha in 2013 and 2014, becoming engaged at some point.
 On 28 September 2017, Balotelli fathered a second child, a son named Lion, born to an unidentified woman.